Continuous-variable quantum communication: Continuous-variable quantum key distribution

 The present optimization problem can be solved numerically with standard SDP solvers.
-However, the numerical implementation on a computer requires to cutoff the Fock basis, which is used to formulate the optimization problem, at some number $N_c$.
+However, the numerical implementation on a computer requires one to cutoff the Fock basis, which is used to formulate the optimization problem, at some number $N_c$.
 We discuss this cutoff within the course of the subsequent method, where a similar cutoff assumption had to be made.
 It is noteworthy that the method by~\cite{Ghorai2019} can be generalized to higher constellations.
-However, due to the increased computational demands of the numerical optimization for a larger number of signal states, transitioning to more complex constellations is deemed infeasible with present-day technology.
+However, owing to the increased computational demands of the numerical optimization for a larger number of signal states, transitioning to more complex constellations is deemed infeasible with present-day technology.

-Due to the computational complexity of numerical methods, the analysis of quadrature amplitude modulation (QAM) constellations with $64$ or more signal states appears to be currently beyond reach.
-Therefore, in what follows, we explore analytical methods that cover this regime.
-The work by~\cite{Denys2021} adopts an approach akin to~\cite{Ghorai2019}, using a Gaussian optimality argument.
-However, they give a complete analytic solution, feasible for general modulation schemes.
-The main idea of their method is the following.
-While the first term in the Devetak-Winter formula is essentially known, they optimize the Holevo quantity over all quantum channels compatible with Bob's measurement results, which turns out to be the more challenging task.
-By applying Gaussian extremality, they upper-bound the optimization by a supremum of the Holevo quantity over all Gaussian states compatible with Bob's observations.
+Owing to the computational complexity of the numerical methods, the analysis of quadrature amplitude modulation (QAM) constellations with $64$ or more signal states currently appears to be beyond reach.
+Therefore, in what follows we explore analytical methods that cover this regime.
+The work ~\cite{Denys2021} adopted an approach akin to~\cite{Ghorai2019}, that uses a Gaussian optimality argument.
+However, it provided a complete analytic solution that is feasible for general modulation schemes.
+The main idea of the method is the following.
+While the first term in the Devetak-Winter formula is essentially known, the authors optimized the Holevo quantity over all quantum channels compatible with Bob's measurement results, which turns out to be the more challenging task.
+By applying Gaussian extremality, they upper bounded the optimization by a supremum of the Holevo quantity over all Gaussian states compatible with Bob's observations.
 Since Gaussian states are fully characterized by their covariance matrix, this simplifies the task significantly.
 The only unknown is the covariance $Z$.
 While this quantity can be calculated easily for Gaussian protocols, this is not the case for DM protocols.
-However, the authors formulate the objective optimization problem as a semi-definite program of the form
+However, the authors formulated the objective optimization problem as a semidefinite program of the form

-where $C_1, C_2$ and $N_B$ are observables with expectations $c_1, c_2$ and $n_B$, and $\bar{\tau}$ is Alice's reduced density matrix given by the overlap between her signal states.
+where $\hat{C}_1, \hat{C}_2$ and $\hat{N}_B$ are observables with expectations $c_1, c_2$, and $n_B$ and $\bar{\tau}$ is Alice's reduced density matrix given by the overlap between her signal states.
 Authors then provide analytical bounds for the value of $Z$, with the lower bound reading